kimtonyhyun/active_avoidance/docs/prepare_circuits.md

 Solder header pins on the "4pin-bus" circuit board, as shown below:
 ![Finished 4pin-bus circuit board](4pin_bus.jpg)

-Note that one of the header sets protrudes bidirectionally.
+Note that one of the header sets (left one, in above picture) protrudes bidirectionally.

 This small circuit board lets us conveniently sample electrical signals (e.g. with Saleae).
 You can populate the other header slots as well, but the photo shows the minimal number of headers necessary.

-We need 3 "4-pin bus" circuit boards _per_ active avoidance setup.
+We need 3 "4-pin bus" circuit boards per active avoidance setup.

 ## Prepare WAV Trigger board